 Everyone loves a good cookie, but achieving perfect results each time can be a task.
 In this post I share 9 tips & tricks for baking better cookies every time.
 Everything from why you should use room temperature eggs to how to get perfectly round cookies!
 I have also linked some of my favorite tools for cookie making.
 Make sure to visit my cookie section for all recipes!

 What makes room temperature eggs so important in baking?

 Most of my recipes ask for room temperature eggs, why is that?

-Simply put, room temperature eggs mix together a lot easier than cold eggs, resulting in lighter, fluffy cookies.
+Room temperature eggs mix together a lot easier than cold eggs, resulting in lighter, fluffy cookies.
 The yolk breaks easier, which allows them to mix in better.
-Room temperature egg whites also whip up better which makes them important to use when making meringue or items that call for a large quantity of eggs like, angel food cake.
+Room temperature egg whites also whip up better which makes them important to use when making meringue or items that call for a large quantity of egg whites like, angel food cake.

-Now it’s not the end of the world if you don’t use room temperature eggs. but I will say it does make a difference.
 If you don’t have room temperature eggs, simply take your eggs out of the fridge about a half an hour before using them, even this will make a difference in the outcome of your cookies!
 Make sure if a recipe calls for large eggs you are using large eggs.
 Especially with farm fresh eggs, it is natural for eggs to vary in size.
 So make sure you are using the correct size eggs.

 2. Use High Quality Ingredients as Often as Possible